kokoko3k/koko-aio-slang/docs-ng.md

 ---------------------------

 *The following shader functionalities are disabled by default and cannot be enabled by using runtime shader parameters.<br>
-To enable them, you have to edit the file config-user-optional.txt (use config-user-optional-template).txt as a guide.<br>
+To enable them, you have to edit the file config/config-user-optional.txt (use config-user-optional-template).txt as a guide.<br>
 Changes are applied after a shader reload.*<br>

 ---------------------------